VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 When dealing with fundus images from patients suffering from multiple diseases, the overlapping or combined manifestations of these conditions can significantly complicate the diagnostic process~\cite{Kern2015}.
 Each disease may present with specific signs on fundus examination, such as hemorrhages, exudates, or abnormalities in the vascular architecture.
-However, when multiple pathologies coexist, these signs can lead to a complex visual presentation that challenges even the most experienced ophthalmologists.
+However, when multiple pathologies coexist.
 For instance, diabetic retinopathy and arteriosclerotic Retinopathy both exhibit retinal vessel changes, but their specific impacts on the retina might slightly differ.
-Diabetic retinopathy typically shows more microaneurysms and hemorrhages, whereas arteriosclerotic retinopathy involves changes in the retinal arterioles, such as narrowing and tortuosity as shown in Figure \ref{ExtendedFig9}.
-Therefore, we explore the joint diagnostic performance of the model and junior ophthalmologist for multiple diseases and multiple signs, including 15 diseases or conditions and 5 signs.
-As shown in Figure \ref{ExtendedFig1}, the overall performance of VisionUnite is superior to GPT-4V and Gemini Pro in the presence of multiple diseases in fundus images.
+Diabetic retinopathy typically shows more microaneurysms and hemorrhages, whereas arteriosclerotic retinopathy involves changes in the retinal arterioles.
+Therefore, we explore the joint diagnostic performance for multiple diseases and multiple signs, including 15 Diseases and 5 signs.
+As shown in Table \ref{ExtendedFig1}, the overall performance of VisionUnite is superior to GPT-4V and Gemini Pro in the presence of multiple diseases in fundus images.
 Compared to ophthalmologists, the overall accuracy of VisionUnite is similar, but the diagnostic relevance is lower.
-In the first two rounds, VisionUnite performs better than junior ophthalmologists, achieving a diagnostic accuracy of 44.44\% and 77.78\% with diagnostic relevance of 3.333 and 3.0.
-Gemini Pro performs the worst and cannot accurately make diagnosis predictions in the first round, with a diagnostic relevance of only 1.222.
-The results of multi-sign diagnosis are shown in Figure \ref{ExtendedFig1} d9-d16.
-Ophthalmologists perform best with 75\% diagnostic accuracy and a diagnostic relevance of 3.375, followed by VisionUnite with 8.33\% diagnostic accuracy of 5 and a diagnostic relevance of 2.917.
-The performance of GPT-4V and Gemini Pro is worse, with diagnostic accuracy of 35.42\% and 12.5\% respectively, and diagnostic relevance of 2.271 and 1.438.
-The results also reflect that the ability of models to analyze images is not as good as that of humans, making it difficult to obtain a correct diagnosis when encountering fundus images with multiple signs.
+In the first two rounds, VisionUnite performs better than junior ophthalmologists, achieving a diagnostic accuracy of 44.4\% and 77.8\% with diagnostic relevance of 3.333 and 3.0.
+As for the multi-sign diagnosis, VisionUnite also performs better than GPT-4V and Gemini Pro with the results shown in Table \ref{ExtendedFig1-2}.